ZachKnife1008/Doom-Intermission-Map-Screen-Project/README.md

 Support me on Ko-Fi! - https://ko-fi.com/devilmyeyes
 # Notes
+Blood splat and arrow graphics based on "id1.wad"

 Doom 2 Intermission Map Screen features an episodic structure based on the old versions of SETUP.EXE give names for these episodes.

 Final Doom Intermission Map Screens are yet to be made ;)